 In short, do not order any fajitas unless a Chinese/Mexican fusion dish sounds good to you.

 On the other hand, the Grilled Chicken & Vegetable Burrito was pretty good, probably because it was not drenched in a sugary sauce.
 This simple flour burrito was stuffed with boneless grilled chicken, zucchini, squash, and corn.
 The rice and refried beans which were served on the side were delicious.

-Overall, Javelina isn't the best Mexican food, however, it's an option for anyone who wants to fill up on a lot of carbs before/after a hike.
+Overall, Javelina isn't the best Mexican food in Sedona, however, it's an option for anyone who wants to fill up on a lot of carbs before/after a hike.
 While the food is standard Tex-Mex fare rather than authentic, those who need a large meal at an affordable price will find it at Javelina.

 Service was decent, perhaps a bit slow due to the packed house.
 We didn't mind taking our time as the restaurant ambiance was very nice and we were in no rush to leave.

-Javelina has a nice outdoor patio with a partial red rock view and a relaxing fountain, however, for some reason they chose not to cover their tables with umbrellas (what were they thinking in hot sunny Sedona?!).
-Obviously, this severely limits the times guests can dine outside.
+Javelina offers a nice outdoor patio with a partial red rock view and a relaxing fountain, however, for some reason they chose not to cover their tables with umbrellas (what were they thinking in hot sunny Sedona?!).
+Obviously, this severely limits the time guests can dine outside without overheating.

-I would be unlikely to return to Javelina due to my less than ideal experience with the fajitas.
+I would be unlikely to return to Javelina due to my less-than-stellar experience with the fajitas.
 I am not a fan of places that try to add a bunch of weird ingredients to food that is good all on its own.
 There are better Mexican style restaurants in town including the 2 listed below for a start.

 Miley's Cafe in the Village of Oak Creek offers tastier food at cheaper prices in a less touristy setting.
 Additionally, El Rincon in the beautiful Tlaquepaque Village offers more authentic cuisine and one of the nicest outdoor dining patios in Sedona.